LeoHerrmann/Autosnek/README.md

 # Autosnek
-A snake using an algorithm to determine the best possible movement considering growth and survival possibilities.
+A snake using an algorithm to determine the best possible movement considering growth and survival possibilities

 ## Screenshots